pranigopu/deepLearning-for-audio--music/paperPresentation/README.md

 **NOTE**: _The 2 different use-cases based on the 2 different sampling schemes are both explored and compared to each other in experimentation._

----
+### Training details

+#### Unimodal approach

 ## Key considerations for experimentation
-- Questions for experiments
+**Questions for experiments**:

 - Is it possible to determine the pianist’s skill level using machine learning/computer vision?
 - What is the better sampling strategy: contiguous or uniform distribution?
 - Is a multimodal assessment better than a unimodal asssessment?
+    - Hence, the paper involves both unimodal and multimodal approaches